arkarkala/ThinkLab-2257/README.md

 # ThinkLab-2257
-WebSphere Automation
+IBM WebSphere Automation Think 2021 Lab instructions

-Lab Enviroonment
+## Lab Environment
 -----------------
-Once you login you will see 10 VMs (virtual machines) 3 are for lab infrastructure
+* Once you login you will see 10 VMs (virtual machines)
+  - 3 are for lab infrastructure
-3 for OCP (OpenShift) controllers
+  -	3 for OCP (OpenShift) controllers
-3 for OCP workers
+  - 3 for OCP workers
-1 for the lab (Student VM)
+  -	1 for the lab (Student VM)
-WebSphere Automation is pre-installed in the OCP cluster hosted on the VMs.
+* WebSphere Automation is pre-installed in the OCP cluster hosted on the VMs.
-You will be working on the Student VM only.
+* You will be working on the Student VM only.
-This VM is installed with OCP client (oc) and all thee scripts and files you need for the lab.
+  - This VM is installed with OCP client (oc) and all thee scripts and files you need for the lab.

-General VM (Virtual Machine) usage instructions
+## General VM (Virtual Machine) usage instructions
 ------------------------------------------------

 Once you login into the Student VM you will see the Desktop which contains all the programs that you will be using (browsers, terminal etc)  need to add a screen shot here (??)